CHŌ ZETSURIN JIN BERABŌ MAN

 features more enemies such as a black and evil Berabō Man who

-affronts our hero from the beginning of the game.
+battles our hero at the beginning of the game.

 As a side note, Berabō Man did a cameo appearance in Namco × Capcom